tpb1908/CWDoc/doc_gen.md

 If the character is instead whitespace or a line ending the issue link may be valid.
 If we are at the end of the character array the final character must be checked for validity, and added to numBuilder, otherwise the loop breaks.
 The link is built, and if the counter is not at the end of the array the original whitespace is appended.
-If the characater was not a valid issue link, the hash, "#", is appended and the original index is returned.
+If the character was not a valid issue link, the hash, "#", is appended and the original index is returned.

 #### Relative links